ExaScience/bpmf/docs/2_single_node.md

 # Single Node, Multi-threaded BPMF

-This part can be performed on your own machine (laptop) or on the ARCHER supercomputer of EPCC.

 When you compile on your own machine you need to have a recent GCC installed (>= 4.9) and you will have to have TBB installed (https://www.threadingbuildingblocks.org/).
 Additionally you might to have to adapt the makefile to point to the correct compilers and TBB directory.

 ## Compile and test

-### Compiling the TBB version on ARCHER

-Login on ARCHER.

-Do not forget to switch to the GNU programming environment:

-`module switch PrgEnv-cray PrgEnv-gnu`

-Go to `bpmf/build/archer/nocomm-tbb` and type `make`

 ### Compiling the TBB version on your machine